clusterlink-net/clusterlink/website/content/en/docs/tutorials/iperf.md

     clusterlink create peer-cert --name server
     ```

-    For more details regarding fabric and peer see [core concepts](https://clusterlink.net/docs/concepts).
+    For more details regarding fabric and peer see [core concepts][concepts].

 1. Deploy ClusterLink on each cluster: